jsdelivrbot/fullstack-microservices-1/README.md

 Feel free to discuss ideas by opening an Issue.

+# What is this?

+This repo combines [Polymer](https://www.polymer-project.org/1.0/) and the [Seneca](http://senecajs.org/) pattern matching engine.
+The goal is to develop a system whereby microservices are used throughout, both client and server.

 # Reason for changes

 Would like to handle the following scenarios: